-What Happens to Yeast Rolls When You Add Some Cornmeal?
-You get a surprisingly soft, but somewhat chewy interior with a slight but interesting crunch to the crust.
-Cornmeal Yeast Rolls are especially nice with soup.
+What happens to yeast rolls when you add cornmeal?
+You get a soft and chewy interior with the slightest crunch in the crust.
+Cornmeal Yeast Bread Rolls are especially tasty with soup.

 The shape of these rolls takes me back to the brown-and-serve rolls my mother-in-law used to serve on holidays.

-She liked to split them straight out of the oven, just enough to cradle a big hunk of butter (although it was probably margarine, now that I think about it).
-The melty and messy butter made those cheap grocery store rolls so memorable…and sinful beyond redemption.
+She liked to split the hot rolls just enough to cradle a big hunk of butter (although it was probably margarine, now that I think about it).
+The melty and messy butter made those cheap grocery store rolls memorable but sinful beyond redemption.

-They also are not like yeasty cornbread.
-The half cup of cornmeal gives these rolls a barely perceptible personality boost with the slightest crunch, most noticeable in the crust.
+These cornmeal yeast rolls are not like yeasty cornbread.
+Instead, the half cup of cornmeal gives these rolls a barely perceptible personality boost with the slightest crunch, most noticeable in the crust.

 Recipe adapted from One Hundred Years of Bread by Sidney Brockman Carlisle.